 “Email Marketing is Dead”

 You’ve heard it said before that email marketing is dead, but is it true?
 Recent studies have shown that most people aged 16 or above have an email account that they manage and check daily.
 Reaching people by email has never been easier with services like Mailchimp making it simple.
 Go on, give it a try!

 “SEO is a Con”

 This is usually a myth shouted by those who don’t really know what SEO is.
-Employing an SEO agency to work through your site and work in line with your digital marketing strategy can seem like a big outlay, but the benefits of ensuring good search engine rankings will be felt many times over in new customers or clients.
+Employing an SEO agency, such as the experts at ALT Agency, to work through your site and work in line with your digital marketing strategy can seem like a big outlay, but the benefits of ensuring good search engine rankings will be felt many times over in new customers or clients.

 “Social Media is Just for the Young”

 Did you know that Facebook’s over 65 user base is the fastest growing on the platform?
 More and more older people are joining Facebook to connect with friends and family around the world, and we’re even seeing users over 35 increasing their use of the platform.
 Social media is fast becoming cross-generational.